gangamaha/google_newsapp/README.md

 # google_newsapp
-Opens the top news of the searched keyword in new tabs of your default browser
+Opens the latest news of the searched keyword in new tabs of your default browser

 I have used Python version 2.x for this project.